 1. Think big.

-If I lived the way I’ve come to blog, I’d see some real progress in my life.
-On unsure terrain those early days, I started with posts that lined up with my interests.
-Homeschooling, for example.
-I felt assured I was “doing the right thing” posting the type of things bloggers were putting out.
-Gradually I tapped into what I was passionate about and the things that fascinated me.
-Last year, blogging stopped being a train of posts I shot out one at a time, wondering what I’d write about next.
-Rather than post linearly, I started architecting my blog.
-I figured how many floors (that is, topics) I would erect in the next six months, going backward to furnish the rooms (with posts for each topic).
+I really have to start living the the way I’ve come to blog.
+On unsure terrain in those early days, I put out safe posts, ones within my interests.
+On homeschooling, for example.
+I felt assured I was “doing the right thing” looking like other bloggers.
+But gradually, I began to tap deeper into the ideas that really grabbed me.
+Last year, blogging stopped being a train of posts I shot out one at a time wondering what I’d write about next.
+Rather than post linearly, I started architecting this blog, figuring out how many floors (that is, topics) I would erect in the next six months, going backward to furnish the rooms (the posts for each topic).
 The blueprinting gave me direction, control, and purpose.
-But I wasn’t bound to my plans.
-There were plenty of posts that arose from whimsy and moments where life happened.
+But I didn’t stay bound to these plans.
+Plenty of posts arose from whimsy and those moments where life happen.

 2. Stay flexible.

 Stay tuned to your hot topics and see what you can do with them.
-Moving into 2014, I watched the post on Black Santa generate enthusiastic discussion and was reminded that everyone has something to say about race because it’s close to home as you can get.
+Moving into 2014, I watched the post on Black Santa generate enthusiastic discussion and was reminded that everyone has something to say about race.
+It is, after all, as close to home as you can get.
 So I bit the bullet and launched the ambitious Race Around the World.
-It was the cultural tapestry we pieced together those 80 days that spun all those series the rest of the year: class, identity, belonging, guilt, shame, money, opportunity, hope.
+The cultural tapestry we pieced together those 80 days gave way to more series.
+On class, identity, belonging, guilt, shame, money, opportunity, hope.

-Whether it’s wanting more out of your content or more of your subscriber base.
 We never arrive, do we?
 And success, especially in cyberland, is an endless stretch of horizon.
 A word on unfollows.
 I’ve seen funny posts with bloggers screeching that they lost three followers.
 I value every reader, especially the active supporters, but feel dependent on none.
 You will get unfollows.
 It’s the ease and democracy of blogosphere where people come and go.
 Don’t pin desperate hopes on anyone.
-Set your sights higher.
-And higher still.
+Set your sights higher, and higher still.
 I tend not to reach out to readers who seemed to have stepped away.
-I don’t want to obligate them to visit if they’ve moved on, though I’ve discovered it’s usually that life pulled them away for a season.
+I don’t want to obligate them to visit if they’ve moved on, though I often discover life pulled them away for a season.
 Or WordPress wiped me off their radar, an unfortunate glitch in our system.

 4. Don’t play it safe.

-The empty post page is like a blank check I write myself.
-Create opportunity, for yourself as well as others – if you want to – which can birth more opportunities.
+The empty post page is a blank check I write myself.
+Create opportunity, for yourself as well as others, which can birth more opportunities.
 Twenty-two months ago I never imagined I’d host a forum where a worldwide community of artists and thinkers could share their history, fears, and dreams.
 Blogs are a safe place to test the boundaries that in life you may not be able to play with.
 Experiment, try new projects.
-You’re limited only by fear and your imagination.
+You’re limited only by fear and imagination.
 Staying static is like painting your whole blog one color and keeping it that way.

-5. Remember how small you are – in blogging and life.
+5. Remember how small you are in blogging and in life.

 6. Know how big you can be.

-Not only are quantity and quality not mutually exclusive, but I’ve discovered quantity can improve quality as much as it goes the other way.
+Not only are quantity and quality not mutually exclusive, they can feed one another.
 Have you thought about why it is you want to grow your readership?
 The answer can be more meaningful and fulfilling than your own popularity, your ego.
 There is a satisfaction that comes from resonating with a larger crowd, degrees of insight and perspective a larger following can offer.
 You expand possibilities for yourself, viewers, and your community.